ParaHuang/Bet/README.md

         </th>
         <th>
              1.analyze request, get betOfferId<br>
-             2.find all the offers of this betOfferId, save those info into a list, sort them by descending order 3.organized the first 20 into a certian string format
+             2.find all the offers of this betOfferId, save those info into a list, sort them by descending order<br>
+             3.organized the first 20 into a certian string format
         </th>
     </tr>